swnova/regexxer/README.md

+# Socials
-# Socials Module 18 Challenge
+Module 18 Challenge
 NoSQL Challenge: Social Network API

 ## Description
-In this application we were tasked with building a database with MongoDb, and then demonstrating the data relationships through insomnia.
+In this application we were tasked with building an API with MongoDb, and then demonstrating the data relationships through insomnia.

 ## User Story
 User Story